-A financial asset is classified as measured at: amortized cost, fair value through other comprehensive income ("FVOCI") or fair value through profit or loss ("FVTPL").
+Financial assets and liabilities are classified as and measured at: amortized cost, FVOCI, or FVTPL.
 The classification of financial assets is generally based on the business model in which a financial asset is managed and its contractual cash flow characteristics.
 Derivatives embedded in contracts where the host is a financial asset in the scope of the standard are never separated.
 Instead, the hybrid financial instrument as a whole is assessed for classification.
-The Company's financial assets which consist primarily of cash and cash equivalents, restricted cash, amounts receivable, and reclamation bond are classified and measured at amortized cost.
-The Company's investments are classified and measured at FVOCI.
-Trade and other payables and due to related parties are classified as other financial liabilities.
+The Company's financial assets which consist primarily of cash and cash equivalents, restricted cash, amount receivable, and reclamation bond are classified as and measured at amortized cost.
+The Company's financial liabilities which consist primarily trade and other payables and due to related parties are classified as and measured at amortized cost.